How Can Your Small Business Be a Home Run?

 It only gets tougher the longer you wait.

-When is it the best time to plant a tree?
-Thirty years ago.
-When is it the second best time to plant a tree?
-TODAY.
 I pondered the idea of starting Studenomics for so long that I don’t even want to admit the time frame.
 All I remember is getting frustrated watching other blogs grow while I still hadn’t even registered a domain name.
 Then finally one lazy afternoon I went through with it and launched Studenomics with the most disgusting theme possible.
 I didn’t care I just wanted to start writing about money management.
 As time went on I gave in and paid for a solid theme/design.

-I think it’s completely true that it gets tougher the longer you wait.
+I think it’s true that it gets tougher the longer you wait.
 This can apply to any area of your life.
 What are you waiting for?

 Do you have any thoughts to add to these 3 points?
-Please share here…
+While starting your own small business isn’t easy, it can certainly be worth it in the long run.

-My personal favourite Lombardi quote is, “Winning isn’t everything…It’s the ONLY thing.”
+1. My personal favourite Lombardi quote is, “Winning isn’t everything…It’s the ONLY thing.”

 In this age of pure self esteem boosting at the expense of showing kids anything about how the real world operates I think we need to swing the pendulum back a little.

-The partner issue is a double edged sword for sure.
+2. The partner issue is a double edged sword for sure.
 When your organization grows, inevitably, you need more trusted partners to lean on their areas of expertise.

 Blogging is actually REALLY good for couples.
 Very synergistic and fun!

-I like the last two points, as they’re related.
+3. I like the last two points, as they’re related.

 Waiting only makes it harder when you finally start.
 It also decreases the amount of time you could be gaining experience.